Hindustani-speaking world: Netherlands

-In the Netherlands, The Caribbean Hindustani dialect, mainly Sarnami is spoken by Dutch Indo-Caribbeans, due to immigration from Suriname and the Netherlands Antilles.
+In the Netherlands, the Caribbean Hindustani dialect, mainly Sarnami is spoken by Dutch Indo-Caribbeans, due to immigration from Suriname and the Netherlands Antilles.

 North America

 Canada

 In Canada, about 300,000 people speak Hindustani, with a growing number due to immigration.
 Significant populations are found in cities like Toronto and Vancouver.

 United States

-India Square in Jersey City, New Jersey, the most densely populated Indian region in the Western Hemisphere.
+India Square in Jersey City, New Jersey, the most densely populated Indian-populated region in the Western Hemisphere.

 In the United States, around a million people speak Hindustani, primarily among the South Asian diaspora.
 Communities are concentrated in states like California, New York, and New Jersey.

 Trinidad and Tobago

 Trinidadian Hindustani text in the Devanagari and Perso-Arabic script on a bucket of curry powder from Trinidad and Tobago.

 In Trinidad and Tobago, The Caribbean Hindustani dialect is spoken among the Indo–Trinidadian community.
 The language is often used in cultural and religious contexts, reflecting the heritage of Indian Indentured laborers.